TEALSK12/apcsa-public/Unit8/Lesson-801.md

 Teacher Prior CS Knowledge
 --------------------------
-Many problems can be solved with either integration or recursion.
+Many problems can be solved with either iteration or recursion.
 In general, iterative solutions run faster than recursive solutions because the recursive call has the added overhead of making a function call.
 In addition, there is a memory cost to each function call.
 Many compilers can optimize certain types of recursive algorithms like tail recursion to minimize the difference in